FAIR Textile Odor and Storage-History Triage

 Photo and notes packet FAIR needs before routing

-The most useful packet combines clear object views with the storage and residue clues that make the odor history credible.
+The useful packet combines object views with storage and residue clues.
 Show the textile, the housing, and the evidence that separates old cleanup history from present risk.

 • Take one full view of the textile as found, plus reverse or side views when visible safely and helpful for understanding folds, backing, lining, or housing.